osohq/oso/docs/content/python/guides/enforcement/resource.md

 # draft: true
 ---

-{{% callout "Note: 0.20.0 Alpha Feature" %}}
+{{% callout "Note: 0.20.0 Beta Feature" %}}
-  This is an API provided by the alpha release of Oso 0.20.0, meaning that it is not yet officially released.
+  This is an API provided by the beta release of Oso 0.20.0, meaning that it is not yet officially released.
 You may find other docs that conflict with the guidance here, so proceed at your own risk!
 If you have any questions, don't hesitate to [reach out to us on Slack](https://join-slack.osohq.com).
 We're